Please Don't Go (KC and the Sunshine Band song): KWS version

-A sound-alike cover of Double You's arrangement was released as the debut single by the British group KWS and hit number one on the UK Singles Chart for five weeks in May 1992 and reached number six on the US Billboard Hot 100 in October that year.
+A sound-alike cover of Double You's arrangement was released in April 1992 as the debut single by the British group KWS and hit number one on the UK Singles Chart for five weeks in May 1992 and reached number six on the US Billboard Hot 100 in October that year.
 In Germany, the song reached No. 7 but disappeared out of the German Singles Chart the following week due to legal issues with Double You, who covered the song before.
 Due to this fall, "Please Don't Go" is the song with the highest position that dropped out of the country's singles chart the following week.

 It was recorded and released after record company Network Records failed to secure UK distribution rights for the Double You version.
 KWS band member Chris King heard the Double You version in a club in early 1992, and, bringing together the other KWS members to form the band, decided to cover it "like the Love Affair covered Robert Knight's 'Everlasting Love' or David Parton covered Stevie Wonder's 'Isn't She Lovely'."
 The similarity between the versions resulted in Network paying compensation to Roberto Zanetti, Double You's producer, following three years of legal action.

-The KWS version was dedicated in honour of Nottingham Forest (European football) defender Des Walker, who was on the verge of signing for Italian team Sampdoria.
+The KWS version was dedicated in honour of Nottingham Forest defender Des Walker, who was on the verge of signing for Italian team Sampdoria.
 It was also a double A-side with "Game Boy"; King recalled: "We wanted something new and Game Boy was my son's favourite games console at the time.
 There were various mixes on the 12-inch single with silly names like "Afternoon of the Rhino", which had been the title of a northern soul single by Mike Post."

 Release

 The single was featured in a news story by a local TV station in Nottingham, the UK.
 BBC Radio 1 soon made it "Record of the Week" and it climbed from number 30 in the UK Singles Chart to number nine and then in its third week to number one, which is when the group first performed it on Top of the Pops.
 They performed it five times on the show, one week upsetting Elton John by using Dressing Room 1, relegating John to Dressing Room 2.

-During the time that the song was number one on the UK Singles Chart, SL2's "On a Ragga Tip", Guns N' Roses' "Knockin' on Heaven's Door", Shut Up & Dance's "Raving I'm Raving" and Kris Kross' "Jump" were number two.
+During the weeks that the song was number one on the UK Singles Chart, SL2's "On a Ragga Tip", Guns N' Roses' "Knockin' on Heaven's Door", Shut Up & Dance's "Raving I'm Raving" and Kris Kross' "Jump" each occupied the number two slot.

 The song was certified gold by the British Phonographic Industry.

 After the song reached 500,000 sales in the UK, the Nottinghamshire County Council honoured KWS with a civic reception.